iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 Note: We are using Expo and the live demo can be found at end of this article

-As we talked in the concept part above, **we need 4 heads** and we have to animate each of them separately.
-Let's add an array of heads with imageUrl property to store image and animated property to store postion of head.
+As we talked about in the concept part above, **we need 4 heads** and we have to animate each of them separately.
+Let's add an array of heads with imageUrl property to store image and animated property to store the position of the head.

 ```js
 // imports